nwthomas/programming-resources/tips/technology-resources.md

 ## Solidity

 - [Crypto Zombies](https://cryptozombies.io/en/lesson/1/chapter/3) - A free game to teach you the basics (and some intermediate) parts of the Solidity programming language
+- [Remix](https://remix.ethereum.org/) - A free online sandbox for Solidity development on the Ethereum Virtual Machine

 ## Studying and Productivity